When and where are the Radiography Program Information Sessions?

 The Brookhaven Radiologic Sciences program will accept documentation for healthcare work experience from the following: hospitals, skilled nursing facilities, Doctor's offices or clinics, urgent care clinics, physical therapy centers, or imaging centers.

 How many people apply and how many do you take in each class?

 We typically have between 80-100 qualified applicants and we take the top 30 students and ties, since our application process is points based.
 Please refer to the program information packet and the program information session for additional information.

 Do I have to have all of my immunizations completed before I apply?

 No, you do not have to have all of the immunizations completed prior to applying.
 You will however have to have those completed prior to going to the hospital for your first clinical rotation.
-This occurs in the Fall semester of your first year.
+This occurs in the spring semester of your second year.
 If you do not have the Hepatitis B series of injections, you may want to start those prior to applying since it takes six months to complete the series.
 Also, you may want to begin gathering all of your shot records so that you will have those available when needed.
 You will not need to provide those until you have been accepted to the program.